atemena/sana-usb-club/README.md

 ## Getting Started

-To get started with Sana, simply open the appropriate executable for your operating system:
+To get started with Sana, simply download the [zip file](Sana-Simula.zip), extract it, and open the appropriate executable for your operating system:

 - For macOS users, open `sana_mac_os`
 - For Windows users, open `sana_windows.exe`